El Salvador - Country Commercial Guide

 • Computer and Network hardware and software

-• Telcommunications systems and products.
+• Telecommunications systems and products.

 Opportunities

-El Salvador’s private and public sector prefers U.S. products, services, and technologies.
-The primary buyer is the public sector, channeling purchases through Comprasal, an online portal for competitive bidding processes.
+El Salvador has ambitious plans to modernize customs, ports, airports, water, and sewage systems; and improve and expand mass mobility, lighting, surveillance of roads, and implement electronic voting.
+El Salvador’s private and public sector prefers U.S. information technology products, which creates opportunities for water metering, smart traffic solutions, smart lighting systems, custom technology solutions, and city monitoring systems.
+The primary buyer is the public sector, channeling purchases through an online portal for competitive bidding processes (refer to the Selling to the Government chapter for more information).
 Projects may also be listed on the websites for the various multilateral development banks, a good local partner should be able to keep on top of where the various government opportunities will be listed.
-Government purchases are mostly regulated by the Acquisition and Purchasing Law (Ley de Adquisiciones y Contrataciones –LACAP), including direct purchases often announced for special projects and technology, but there are several exceptions approved by the Legislature.

 Resources